Want to rank higher in Google?

 So, it’s pretty clear user behavior plays a role in rank.

-Which means to excel in modern SEO, you need a strategy that actively works to monitor and improve user behavior.
+This means that to excel in modern SEO, you need a strategy that actively works to monitor and improve user behavior.

 Because no matter how much traffic your site is getting, if users aren’t finding the information they need, they won’t continue to engage with it.